biuniun/cs180-pj5/README.md

-# CS180 Project 4:
+# CS180 Project 5:

 The project is fitted into Option 2.
 The team decided to develop a messaging system.
-The system will be extend with GUI and multi-threading in the coming Project 5.
+The system is extend with GUI and multi-threading based on Project 4.

 Two Selection methods are implemented:
 1. Block/Invisible Users
 2. Import/Export Conversations

 ## Compile and Run
-The main function is located at Client Start.
-Running should be started from that location.
-The "file" directory should be located under the home directory of running.
-Pre-testing data stored in the diretcory, and can be removed if needed, while the structure of the directory must stays.
+The main function of Cliengt is located at Start.java.
+However, the server instance must be started before the clinet can be start.
+The start of the server is located at Session.java.
+The minimal requirement of Java version is OpenJDK 17.

 ## Submission
 Vocareum: LK Niu niu61